Born-N-Raised: Reception

 HipHopDX said, when reviewing for Listennn...the Album: "Musically, Khaled and the crew keep it dirty with "Born-N-Raised," which is an infectious anthem.".
 According to PopMatters: Listennn "opens with the song, in which the local heavyweights Trick Daddy, Pitbull and Rick Ross reestablish their status as the leaders of the pack.
 The beat barely contains Trick's greasy flow as he proclaims once again, against his own wailing overdubs, that he is a thug.
 Pitbull bilingually shouts out Trick and Luke (of 2 Live Crew).
 Rick Ross shines the most, closing the track with carefully enunciated statements proclaiming his greatness and name-checking neighborhoods."
 RapReviews commented on the song: "The Runners' opening organs and funk of "Born-N-Raised" are laced up."
-XXL said about "Born-N-Raised": "Inspired collaborations like the Miami anthem featuring Trick Daddy, Rick Ross and Pitbull save it's album from further mediocrity."
+XXL said about "Born-N-Raised": "...inspired collaborations like the Miami anthem “Born N Raised,” featuring Trick Daddy, Rick Ross and Pitbull, and Baby’s ultracatchy “Still Fly” save the project from further mediocrity."
 Stylus Magazine: "Khaled constantly represents Miami and Dade County throughout Listennn, not the least on the all-star anthem "Born N Raised" featuring Trick Daddy, Pitbull, and Rick Ross."

 Music video

-This video was directed by Gil Green at a total length of 4:19, and features cameos from actor Steven Bauer, baseball legend Jose Canseco and Miami Heat forward, Udonis Haslem.
+This video was directed by Gil Green at a total length of 4:19, and features cameos from actor Steven Bauer, baseball legend Jose Canseco, Fat Joe and Miami Heat forward, Udonis Haslem.